 A common question asked by the homeowner is how to achieve stipes within your lawn or grass.
 The method is dependent on what type of mower you have and how you mow.
 Three methods include:

 1) Using a cylinder mower: The weight of the cast iron (heavy) real roller pushes the lawn over.
-A pattern is more defined in cool season turfgrasses like ryegrass, however a pattern can be achieved in green couch for example when the same pattern is routinely mown.
-This is called being burt in.
+A pattern is more defined in cool season turfgrasses like ryegrass, however a pattern can also be achieved in green couch for example when the same pattern is routinely mown.
+This is called being "burt in" to the turf surface.

 2) Using a rotary mower: By purchasing and attaching a lawn striping kit.
 Yes, they do exist.
 The kit can be attached to a walk-behind rotary mower.
 It has the same principle of providing supplementary weight to the turfgrass in the direction of your travel.

 3) Using a rotary mower: Some people are happy with routinely mowing the same patch of grass in the same direction which leaves a pattern of sorts.
 However, the "pattern" is from wheel rutting and on heavier soils can provide an uneven or dangerous surface.
 Mowing a wheel rut pattern into the turf and soil is not a desirable practice.
 It is recommended that the mowing pattern be alternated.

 It is important to regularly check the sharpness of the mower blades.
 A frequently seen symptom of dull blades is “feathering” or tearing of cut leaves.
 The surface area of the cut is greatly increased and the tissue is often crushed, increasing tip browning, the entry of disease and plant water loss, as well as reducing the overall uniformity of the lawn surface.
 For a better looking lawn, aim to keep blades sharp for a straight clean cut that seals quickly.
 It may be best to have someone undertake sharpening for you.
-Anually prior to spring is a good idea.
+Annually prior to spring is a good idea.